uikit/uikit-site/docs/pages/grid.md

 ## Usage

 To create the grid container, add the `uk-grid` attribute to a `<div>` element.
-There's no need to add a class.
-Add child `<div>` elements to create the cells.
+There's no need to add a `uk-grid` class, as it will get added via JavaScript.
+However, if the JavaScript of UIkit is placed right before the `</body>` tag, the class should be added to prevent stacking while loading `<div class="uk-grid">`.
+You can add child `<div>` elements to create the cells.
 By default, all grid cells are stacked.
 To place them side by side, add one of the classes from the [Width component](width.md).
 Using `uk-child-width-expand` will automatically apply equal width to items, regardless of how many there are.

 ```html
 <div uk-grid>